robenkleene/software-references/microsoft-excel/excel-pivot-table.md

 - **StDevp:** The standard deviation of a population, where the population is all of the values to be summarized.
 - **Var:** An estimate of the variance of a population, where the sample is a subset of the entire population.
 - **Varp:** The variance of a population, where the population is all of the values to be summarized.

+## Error Values

+Right-click the table and select "PivotTable Options...", then check "Display > Error values as:" and choose a default value.